 The best solar power meters measure broad ranges of solar radiant flux, have low measurement resolution, are highly accurate, are cosine corrected, and are easy to carry around in just one hand.
-Therefore, when you buy a new solar power meter, look out its measuring range, resolution, range of accuracy, cosine correction, and portability.
-But beyond the said features, you should also lookout for the type of sensor, display type & size, and memory function.
+Therefore, when you buy a new solar power meter, look out for its measuring range, resolution, range of accuracy, cosine correction, and portability.
+But beyond the said features, you should also look out for the type of sensor, display type & size, and memory function.

 - Tenmars Handheld Digital Solar Power Meter – Overall Best Solar Power Meter

 - TES 1333R Solar Power Meter – Highest Memory Function